marschall/line-parser/README.md

 Limitations
 -----------

- * doesn't handle file encodings with a BOM
+ * doesn't handle file encodings with a BOM (UTF-16, UTF-32)

 Misc
 ----

  * all methods have been verified with [jitwatch-jarscan-maven-plugin](https://github.com/ferstl/jitwatch-jarscan-maven-plugin) to be below 325 bytecode instructions and should therefore inline
  * the main parsing loop is likely to benefit from [on-stack replacement (OSR)](http://openjdk.java.net/groups/hotspot/docs/HotSpotGlossary.html#onStackReplacement)
+ * if you're using UTF-8 with a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) then the BOM is returned as well

 Usage
 -----